A woman relaxes on a barrier wall at the City Beach and Park along the shores of Lake Coeur d'alene, Idaho on a busy summer day.

 7. Big Bear Lake, California

-Big Bear Lake is nestled in California’s San Bernadino Mountains.
+Big Bear Lake is nestled in California’s San Bernardino Mountains.
 Boating and fishing opportunities abound come summertime, and there are also plenty of spots to wade in the water.
 Meadow Park, located along the shore of the lake, is a great place to unwind.
 It even boasts a sandy beach (open only if the water level is high enough).
 Or, you may opt to explore the lake and its surroundings via the Alpine Pedal Path.
-The paved 3.2-mile-long pathway—which is excellent for biking, jogging, or walking—can be found along the lake’s northeastern edge.
+The paved 3.2-mile-long pathway—which is excellent for biking, jogging or walking—can be found along the lake’s northeastern edge.
 Meanwhile, the surrounding mountain town of Big Bear offers year-round fun and adventure

 8. Elkhart Lake, Wisconsin

 Located just one hour from Milwaukee, this 292-acre lake has pristine blue-green waters.
-Fishing, paddling, and boating are must-do activities; however, those craving more adventure can go waterskiing, wakeboarding, tubing, stand-up paddleboarding, or hydro biking (available via Elkhart Lake Watersports at The Shore Club).
-Then, head to the waterfront Fireman’s Park, which has a sandy beach area, volleyball courts, and picnic tables.
+Fishing, paddling, and boating are must-do activities; however, those craving more adventure can go waterskiing, wakeboarding, tubing, stand-up paddleboarding, or hydrobiking (available via Elkhart Lake Watersports at The Shore Club).
+Then, head to the waterfront Fireman’s Park, which has a sandy beach area, volleyball courts and picnic tables.
 Should you need a break from the lake, explore the charming town where the body of water is located—also aptly called Elkhart Lake—where you’ll find a slew of mom-and-pop shops and restaurants.

 Where to stay: The upscale Osthoff Resort is ideally situated along the shores of Elkhart Lake.
-Amenities include a tranquil spa, an on-site cooking school, two outdoor pools, and a handful of drinking and dining venues.
+Amenities include a tranquil spa, an on-site cooking school, two outdoor pools and a handful of drinking and dining venues.

 Advertising